jkwill87/mapi/readme.rst

 ----------------

 If you just want to lookup metadata using an API Provider's ID code, you can do that too.
-Some APIs, like the TMDb allow you to seach by an IMDb 'tt-const' in addition to their own ID code.
+Some APIs, like the TMDb allow you to search by an IMDb 'tt-const' in addition to their own ID code.
 Below shows an example of using both to retrieve metadata for the same movie:

 >>> from pprint import pprint